✓ Updated April 2026

 Essential Travel Tips

-While credit cards are accepted in larger hotels and tourist shops, cash is king for smaller vendors, taxis, and tips (baksheesh).
-Get Egyptian Pounds (EGP) from ATMs upon arrival at the airport or in major cities, and always have small denominations handy for everyday purchases and tipping – a few EGP can go a long way for a porter or a helpful guide.
+While credit cards are accepted in larger hotels and tourist shops, cash is king for smaller vendors, taxis, and tipping.
+Always have small denominations of Egyptian Pounds (EGP) on hand for baksheesh (tips) – a few EGP can go a long way for a porter or a helpful guide.
+ATMs are widely available, but it's wise to withdraw a decent amount at once to minimize transaction fees.

-Dress modestly, especially when visiting religious sites like mosques or churches, and when exploring local neighborhoods outside of major tourist resorts.
-This means covering shoulders and knees for both men and women – it's a sign of respect and can help you avoid unwanted attention.
+Dress modestly, especially when visiting religious sites like mosques or churches, and when traveling outside of major tourist resorts.
+For women, covering shoulders and knees is a good rule of thumb, and a headscarf can be useful for entering mosques.
+This shows respect for local customs and can lead to more positive interactions.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.